fau-is/IntroCS/Anagrams/README.md

 ## Libraries
-Note that you can use the <cs50.h> library at your free will for functions such as get_string() etc. However, this is not necessary! you can also use functions included in the <stdio.h> library such as fgets()!  .
+Note that you can use the <cs50.h> library at your free will for functions such as get_string() etc. However, this is not necessary! you can also use functions included in the <stdio.h> library such as fgets()!.
 You can find functions that will help you with this in the <ctype.h> library.
 Other than that all the Libraries you need are included in the Header already.